serosi/weather_app/README.md

 ## Purpose:

-A weather search and weather forecast.
+A weather search and weather forecast website.
+Displays today's forecast as well as the next four days of forecasted weather in a simple, easy-to-read, and aesthetically pleasing format.
+Scales for mobile.

 ## Built With